Hoping To Adopt A Baby? We Can Help

 Thank you for your interest in Adoption Choices of Nevada.
 We are a fully licensed, private, non-profit (501(c)3) adoption agency providing professional services to birth and adopting parents.
-Over the years we have helped many couples complete their families through the miracle of adoption and are dedicated to ensuring that your adoption is completed in a competent and caring manner.
+Over the years, we have helped many couples hoping to adopt a baby and complete their families and are dedicated to ensuring that your adoption is completed in a competent and caring manner.
 Our caring and professional staff has over 60 years of combined adoption experience.
 We are leaders in the adoption community with a genuine commitment to a sensitive, comprehensive, and supportive experience for all involved in the adoption journey.

 We understand that you have your choice in agencies and thank you for considering Adoption Choices of Nevada.

 Adoption laws in every state require prospective adoptive parents to complete a pre-adoption assessment usually called a home study.
 The home study and required adoption training thoroughly prepares prospective couples for parenting an adopted child.
 The home study consists of interviews, various documents and paperwork, background clearances, and a home safety check.

 Post-placement supervision is required by the state of Nevada and all states.
 It is the period of time between placement of a child with his or her prospective adoptive parents, and the time that the child’s adoption is finalized in court.
 Nevada regulations require monthly post-placement visits in your home until the finalization of the adoption.
 The purpose of post-placement supervision is to gather the compulsory information that will be required for the caseworker to prepare written reports to the court.
 The final report will recommend that the adoption petition be granted and state that finalization will be in the best interest of the child.